 “Our study not only shows that relaxing music at low noise levels increases food enjoyment, but indicates that even ‘normal’ background noise levels in restaurants can be unpleasant to diners,” said Alamir, of Flinders University in Adelaide, Australia.

-“We do not always recognise the cumulative effect of noise to our stress or annoyance levels,” he said, “but we see how every one of us has sensitivity to noise in different ways.”
+“We do not always recognize the cumulative effect of noise on our stress or annoyance levels,” he said, “but we see how every one of us has a sensitivity to noise in different ways.”

 Volume matters, and noise can spoil a meal

 The study found that relaxing music played at 30 decibels increased the liking of food by 60%.